 Druwayu isn't Compatible with Wica or Druidry

-Gerald Gardner, considered the official founder chose to write Wica, with one ‘c’.
-This is clearly seen in his published books where a pattern also emerges which shows that Gardner’s usage of the word increased throughout the 1950s and some later authors will into the late 1970s to early 1980s.
+Gerald Gardner, considered the official founder, chose to write "Wica" with one 'c'.
+This is clearly seen in his published books, where a pattern emerges showing that Gardner’s usage of the word increased throughout the 1950s, with some later authors continuing into the late 1970s and early 1980s.

-However "Wicca" began appearing in the 1960s and 1970s when it was understood it was pronounced Wech-uh though some pronounced it Wich-ae.
-The sources, however were not very good linguists.
+However, "Wicca" began appearing in the 1960s and 1970s when it was understood to be pronounced "Wech-uh," though some pronounced it "Wich-ae."
+The sources, however, were not very good linguists.

-Also contrary to modern claims, Gardner and his Bricket Wood Coven most definitely used the title of Warlock along with Witch early on within the meaning of Binging Man though the context remained, as with Witch, unclear contrary to many other later and modern claims.
+Also, contrary to modern claims, Gardner and his Bricket Wood Coven most definitely used the title of Warlock along with Witch early on within the meaning of Binding Man, though the context remained—as with Witch—unclear, contrary to many later and modern claims.

-Research is important and a factor many have come to neglect which leaves them open to being further misled in many thing.
-Such is as it is in an age when expecting independent thought and getting facts straight is taken as attack by none other than the truly and willfully stupid.
+Research is important, and it is a factor many have come to neglect, which leaves them open to being further misled in many things.
+Such is the case in an age when expecting independent thought and getting facts straight is taken as an attack by none other than the truly and willfully stupid.

 Key Philosophical, Structural, and Cultural Differences